menor/detritus-pantry/README.md

 [Bslugs](http://bslugs.com/) A page created by @Quentin that plans to compile everything Banana Slug

+##Frontend##
+HTML, CSS, Sass, Javascript(on the browser), typography...

+###HTML###
+[Emmet](http://emmet.io/) Once you know how to code vanilla HTML, try Emmet for a couple of hours and get the same feeling you got when they removed the training wheels from your bike.
+Check the plugin for Sublime.

+###Tools###
+[Guard](https://github.com/guard/guard) is frontend developer best friend, it checks website folders for changes and automatically refresh the browser for you.
+You don't need to be using Sass or Coffeescript to benefit from Guard, it also works with HTML and vanilla CSS.
+Here's  [a 10 minute video](http://net.tutsplus.com/tutorials/tools-and-tips/guard-is-your-best-friend/) that teaches how to install and use it.

+###Sublime Text Plugins###
+[Color Pick](https://github.com/jnordberg/sublime-colorpick) is a color picker for Sublime Text.

+[Sublime SFTP](http://wbond.net/sublime_packages/sftp) is a commercial plugin (with unrestricted trial, but pay if you use it) for managing FTP related stuff from the comfort of Sublime sidebar.

+[Emmet for Sublime](https://github.com/sergeche/emmet-sublime) Allows you to code HTML the Emmet style in Sublime.

 ## Other Stuff ##
 ### Git ###